 The exploitation of the rainforest by governments and corporations is releasing carbon into the atmosphere.
-The preservation of the rainforests of Kalimantan are if immense importance to humanity and this is being led by the young Dayak people of the Ranu Welum Foundation.
+The preservation of the rainforests of Kalimantan is if immense importance to humanity and this is being led by the young Dayak people of the Ranu Welum Foundation.
 They need our support.

 The Ranu Welum Foundation was founded by Emmanuela Shinta.
 We are supporting the Ranu Welum Foundation in three ways.